foreverphoenix/the-phoenix-flavour/content/docs/08-appendix/03-changelog.md

 Some mods are now flagged as **(Conditional)**, meaning they are optional but depend on other mods.
 You must install a **(Conditional)** mod if you installed the mod that it depends on.
 Otherwise you must skip it.

+And finally I added several new mods: **Immersive Sounds Compendium** with DylanJames' new AOS integration patch to the main guide and my favourite new music mods with a merged patch to the Customisation.

 #### Setup

 - **Step 7:** Removed the zEdit section. zEdit will be re-added to the guide once mator provides ESL support.